nazitaOG/solymar_dashboard/README.md

 - Keep `PEPPER` and `JWT_SECRET` secret and rotate when necessary.
 - Prefer running DB in Docker for local development to match production.

-If you want, I can also add a short `Makefile` or `dev` script to simplify common commands.
-Committed this README to the repo root.